Integer Factorization via Tensor Network Schnorr's Sieving

 Choosing the size of the lattice according to the semiprime bit-length is crucial to ensure that enough sr-pairs are collected, once $\pi_2$ is set.
 To this aim, we consider bit-lengths up to $\bitlength = \maxbitlength$ bits, and, for each semiprime, we explore lattices of different sizes.
 For each $\nqubits$, we generate $\ncvp = 50$ CVPs, then sample a polynomial number of bit-strings from the TTN state.
 Figure~\ref{fig:pairs_density_qubit_scaling}a) shows that the \emph{average number of sr-pair per lattice} (AsrPL) $\asrpl$ obeys:

 where $ C_1, C_2, \mu \in \mathbb{R}$ are fitting parameters and $\omega \approx \rescparam$.
-Each data point in Figure~\ref{fig:pairs_density_qubit_scaling}a) results from the average over $10$ semiprimes randomly drawn from an RSA-key generator~\cite{rsa_generator}.
-The value of $\omega$ and the validity of the statistical model have been verified through a chi-squared test: to discern between a polynomial and a power-law scaling we performed additional checks to confirm the distinguishability of the two models, as detailed in Methods~\ref{subsec:methods_chisquare}.
-We emphasize that the scaling of the number of qubits in Eq.~\eqref{eqn:n_qubits_scaling} obeys a power-law function of the input bit-length $\bitlength$, and not a polynomial of degree $\omega \mathbin{/} \mu$.
+Each data point in Figure~\ref{fig:pairs_density_qubit_scaling}a) is the average over $10$ semiprimes randomly drawn from an RSA key generator~\cite{rsa_generator}.
+The value of $\omega$ and the validity of the statistical model have been verified through a bootstrapped chi-squared test and a collapse quality score analysis.
+To discern between a polynomial and a power-law scaling, we performed additional checks to confirm the distinguishability of the two models, as detailed in Methods~\ref{subsec:methods_chisquare}.
+We emphasize that the scaling of the number of qubits in Eq.~\eqref{eqn:n_qubits_scaling} obeys a power-law function of the input bit-length $\bitlength$, and not a high-order polynomial, making the distinction between the two models statistically resolvable within the simulated range.

 The scaling of the AsrPL shows again an exponential decay.
+This behavior is consistent with theoretical expectations from number theory, specifically the Dickman function, which describes the distribution of smooth numbers over integers~\cite{crandall2006_PrimeNumbers, aboumrad2023_ionqSchnorr}.
 However, as a result of the chosen hyperparameters, Eq.~\eqref{eqn:sr_pairs_density_scaling} highlights a dependence on the effective bit-length, $\bitlength \mathbin{/} {\nqubits}^{1 \mathbin{/} \omega}$.
 Finally, the scaling for the number of qubits $\nqubits$ reads:

 where the size of the Hilbert space constraints the number of sampled bit-strings to the order $\samplespower \leq {\nqubits \log2} \mathbin{/} {\log \bitlength}$.

 Figure~\ref{fig:pairs_density_qubit_scaling}b) shows the polynomial scaling of the number of qubits with the key size when sampling a polynomial number of bit-strings as dictated by Eq.~\eqref{eqn:n_qubits_scaling}, assuming to find at least one sr-pair for each lattice, i.e., $\asrpl = 1$.
 The more samples we collect, the smaller the required lattice size.
 The presence of at least one sr-pair per lattice allows targeting RSA keys within a polynomial number $\ncvp = \order{2 \nqubits \bitlength}$ of CVPs.
 This guarantees that at least one non-trivial combination of sr-pairs forms a congruence of squares modulo $\rsakey$, see Methods~\ref{subsec:methods_schnorr_sieving_details}.
 Although the resources needed to factorize state-of-the-art RSA keys are still beyond current capabilities, these numerical findings indicate that the resources required by the TNSS scale polynomially with the input bit-length.
 In Eq.~\eqref{eqn:tnss_time_complexity} of Section~\ref{subsec:resources}, we provide the scaling of the number of operations for the entire factoring procedure that follows from Eq~\eqref{eqn:n_qubits_scaling}.